Online Q&A Information Session

 All modules in the Graduate Diploma in Operations and Production Management are compulsory, there are no elective modules.
-You will study five modules specific to Operations and Production Management covering subjects such as operations and project management, product development and resource management.
-You will complete your qualification with the Industry Project.
+Students will study five modules specific to Operations and Production Management covering subjects such as operations and project management, product development and resource management.

 Due to the limited number of industry partners, only students who achieve a B+ average will have the opportunity to work onsite in a workplace to complete their research.